Rucha-Nandgirikar/voice_ai_study_companion/README.md

 - `GET /health`
 - `POST /extract` (fetch + extract content server-side from a pasted URL)

+Notes:
+- For **YouTube URLs**, `/extract` will try to fetch a transcript (only works if captions are available).
+If unavailable, it falls back to regular HTML extraction.

 ### Session memory (MVP)

 Session is keyed by `sessionId` and stored in an in-memory TTL cache: